 - lead to auditing problems and violate specific regulations

 Conformance analysis is a process mining feature to help companies handle these variations.
 By identifying the unfitting and additional events in processes, businesses can avoid those issues beforehand.
-As the average conformance level is around 40 – 65% according to QPR, conformance analysis becomes critical since many tasks don’t follow the ideal procedures of businesses.
+As the average conformance level is around 40 – 65%, conformance analysis becomes critical since many tasks don’t follow the ideal procedures of businesses.

 As companies understand the importance of identifying process variations, conformance analysis becomes a more popular process mining feature every year.
 In a 2018 Gartner survey, while 23% of respondents were using process mining for conformance analysis in 2017, this share is estimated to increase to 30% in 2020.